This article contains nothing but Batman v Superman: Dawn of Justice and DCEU spoilers.

 – I’m sure you all realized that was Jason Momoa as Aquaman during the underwater sequence, right?
 His look here is reminiscent of how he appeared on the excellent Justice League animated series and his mid-90s makeover.

-- The weird horror movie/RoboCop sequence is the origin of Cyborg, played by Ray Fisher, who will make his next real appearance in Justice League Part One before he gets his own movie on April 3, 2020.
+– The weird horror movie/RoboCop sequence is the origin of Cyborg, played by Ray Fisher, who made his next appearance in Justice League.
+He was scheduled to get his own movie in 2020, but that no longer appears to be happening.

-One cool thing about that scene is that the weird cube thing that apparently makes the Cyborg project successful is a Mother Box, which makes this the film's second overt Jack Kirby reference, and further proof that Darkseid is eventually on his way to the DCEU, although his first emmissary will be Steppenwolf.
-We wrote more about Darkseid right here.
+One cool thing about that scene is that the weird cube thing that apparently makes the Cyborg project successful is a Mother Box, which makes this the film’s second overt Jack Kirby reference, and the imminent arrival of Steppenwolf as the villain of Justice League.

 – By the way, Wonder Woman first appeared in All Star Comics #8 in 1941, but the Wonder Woman in this movie is even older than that.
 Gal Gadot’s Wonder Woman garb is reminiscent of how artists like Alex Ross drew her in Kingdom Come and Darwyn Cooke did in New Frontier to make her look more like the warrior princess she’s traditionally depicted as.